adjust/windows_sdk/README.md

 Delaying the start of the Adjust SDK allows your app some time to obtain session parameters, such as unique identifiers, to be sent on install.

-Set the initial delay time in seconds with the property `DelayStart` in the `AdjustConfig` instance:
+Set the initial delay time in seconds with the `DelayStart` property in the `AdjustConfig` instance:

 ```cs
 adjustConfig.DelayStart = TimeSpan.FromSeconds(5.5);
 ```

-In this case, this will make the Adjust SDK not send the initial install session and any event created for 5.5 seconds.
-After this time is expired or if you call `Adjust.SendFirstPackages()` in the meanwhile, every session parameter will be added to the delayed install session and events and the Adjust SDK will resume as usual.
+In this case, the Adjust SDK will not send the initial install session or any events created for 5.5 seconds.
+After this time has expired--or if you call `Adjust.SendFirstPackages()` in the meanwhile--every session parameter will be added to the delayed install session and events, and the Adjust SDK will resume as usual.

 **The maximum delay start time of the Adjust SDK is 10 seconds**.